-Knowing how to use correctly dates in filters unlock many scenario possibilities for your marketing campaigns.
+Knowing how to use correctly dates in filters unlocks many scenario possibilities for your marketing campaigns.
 See below the main aspects you should take into account when building your filters.

 Openings: In this article, we are showing examples of filters using email openings.
-Please note that this metric will be impacted by the Apple Mail Privacy protection.
+Please note that this metric is impacted by the Apple Mail Privacy protection.

 Using the correct date format